daniel silva

 If the week has done its work, you'll leave with a different sense of what these writers were doing, not as monuments but as people who were paying close attention to the world immediately around them and finding it inexhaustible.

-Plan This Journey
+Travel This Journey